Holiday home in the Netherlands - what about taxes?

 You don’t live in your holiday home

 Your holiday home is a 2nd home.
 This means you don’t live there.
-A holiday home can also be a cottage or mobile home at a holiday park where, for example, you rent or lease the land.
+A holiday home can also be a cottage or mobile home at a holiday park.

 Did you buy a holiday home and have a bill of sale notarised by a notary?
 Then the notary will take care of the transfer tax return and payment for you.